 - Intermittent fasting activates autophagy and cellular cleanup

-- Low-calorie diet slows the mTOR pathway linked to aging
+- Calorie restriction slows the mTOR pathway linked to aging

 - Ketosis provides an alternative fuel (ketones) for neurons